cfbautistaofficial01/wazuh_guide/README.md

 docker ps --format "table {{.Names}}\t{{.Status}}\t{{.Ports}}"
 ```

-> First boot can take a bit while the indexer initializes; transient “not ready yet” messages are normal.
+> First boot may take a bit while the indexer initializes; transient “not ready yet” messages are normal.

 ### 4.5) Open the dashboard